 THE ENGLAND FOOTBALLERS FOUNDATION (EFF) WAS ESTABLISHED BY THE PLAYERS IN 2007 TO ENABLE THEM – AND FUTURE ENGLAND SQUADS – THE CHANCE TO COLLECTIVELY DONATE THEIR MATCH FEES AND TIME TO SUPPORT GOOD CAUSES.

-As well as raising vital funds, the players give their time and use their profile to put smiles on faces, raise awareness of particular issues and promote positive change to help make a meaningful difference to the lives of others.
+As well as raising vital funds, the players are proud to give up their time and use their profile to put smiles on faces, shine a spotlight on particular causes close to their hearts and help make a meaningful difference to the lives of others.

 Activities undertaken by the players include appearances, awareness campaigns, fundraising events and retail partnerships.

-Over the last seven years the England Footballers Foundation has proudly supported many charities close to the players’ hearts including Rays of Sunshine children’s charity, The Bobby Moore Fund for Cancer Research UK, WellChild, Together for Short Lives, Cancer Research UK, Help for Heroes, The British Forces Foundation, The PFA’s charitable initiatives and Help Harry Help Others.
+Over the last ten years the England Footballers Foundation has proudly supported many charities including The Bobby Moore Fund for Cancer Research UK, UNICEF, OnSide, Rays of Sunshine, The Honeypot Children’s Charity, WellChild, Together for Short Lives, Cancer Research UK, Help for Heroes, The British Forces Foundation, The PFA’s charitable initiatives and Help Harry Help Others.

 Due to disease, millions of children aren’t even able to reach their fifth birthday which is absolutely shocking.
 All the lads are really proud to be supporting Unicef’s Children in Danger campaign, to help keep more children safe from disease.”